lifeparticle/MySQL-Snippets/README.md

 28 rows in set (0.00 sec)
 ```

-## Find unique first names that does not starts and ends with vowels.
+## Find unique strings that does not starts and ends with vowels

 ```mysql
 SELECT DISTINCT first_name FROM students WHERE first_name NOT REGEXP '^[aeiou]' AND first_name NOT REGEXP '[aeiou]$';